 An integral part of an overhead rolling garage door system is the spring (or springs) that serves to assist either manual or mechanized opening and closing of the overhead door.
-There are two types of spring systems: a torsion spring system in which a single coiled spring running parallel to the door serves to counter the weight of the door; and an extension spring system in which two springs, one on either side of the door running parallel to the overhead door tracks, does the work.
+There are two types of spring systems: a torsion spring system in which a single coiled spring running parallel to the door serves to counter the weight of the door; or an extension spring system in which two springs, one on either side of the door running parallel to the overhead door tracks, does the work.

 The Function of Garage Door Springs

 Torsion springs and extension springs are kept under enormous pressure when the door is shut to help assist it upwards when you want to open it.
 With torsion springs, this pressure is created by the springs being tightly coiled and compressed, usually by a metal cable drum that tightens the spring as the door is lowered.
-With extension springs, the pressure is created when the springs, which run parallel to the overhead tracks. are stretched out when the door is lowered.
-Without the springs, a garage door, which can weigh several hundred points, is nearly impossible to lift and lower, either by hand or by the relatively small electric motors found on mechanical garage door openers.
+With extension springs, the pressure is created when the springs, which run parallel to the overhead tracks, are stretched out when the door is lowered.
+Without the springs, a garage door, which can weigh several hundred pounds, is nearly impossible to lift and lower, either by hand or by the relatively small electric motors found on mechanical garage door openers.
 Lowering a garage door without springs is a dangerous affair because the door can easily slam down violently.

-In many installations, the garage door springs can last as long as 30 years, but like any moving metal part, garage door springs will eventually wear out or break due to fatigue.
-When one of the spring breaks, your garage door will cease to operate properly.
+Some garage door springs can last as long as 30 years, but like any moving metal part, springs eventually wear out or break due to fatigue.
+When one of the springs breaks, your garage door will cease to operate properly.
 If you operate the garage door by hand, you'll notice that the door begins to feel very heavy to lift, or it may slam down hard when you close it.
 If you have an automatic garage door opener, the electric motor may stop working properly, unable to handle the weight.

 DIY Replacement vs. Professional Repair